cluffa/cluffa.github.io/index.md

 # *Portfolio*

 This page is a work in progress.
-All project are listed, but not all descriptions are finished.
+All projects are listed, but not all descriptions are finished.

 ## **Visualization**

-### *Visualization of the Gapminder Dataset Using ggplot/tidyverse Packages in R*
+### *- Visualization of the Gapminder Dataset Using ggplot/tidyverse Packages in R*

 View this project's [final report](https://github.com/cluffa/stat5730project/blob/master/final_report_Alex_Cluff.pdf) and [source code](https://github.com/cluffa/stat5730project/blob/master/final_report_Alex_Cluff.Rmd).